 Lessor - The District is a lessor for a noncancellable lease of buildings and equipment.
 The District recognizes a lease receivable and a deferred inflow of resources in the financial statements.
 At the commencement of a lease, the District initially measures the lease receivable at the present value of payments expected to be received during the lease term.
 Subsequently, the lease receivable is reduced by the principal portion of lease payments received.
 The deferred inflow of resources is initially measured as the initial amount of the lease receivable, adjusted for lease payments received at or before the lease commencement date.
 Subsequently, the deferred inflow of resources is recognized as revenue over the life of the lease term.
-Key estimates and judgments include how the District determines (1) the discount rate it uses to discount the expected lease receivable period of the lease.
+Key estimates and judgments include how the District determines (1) the discount rate it uses to discount the expected lease receipts to present value, (2) lease term, and (3) lease receipts.
+The lease term includes the noncancellable period of the lease.
 Lease receipts included in the measurement of the lease receivable is composed of fixed payments from the lessee.
 The District monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease receivable and deferred inflows of resources if certain changes occur that are expected to significantly affect the amount of the lease receivable.